djradon/public-notes/t.programming.md

 id: 6LGuj8OHsxaU2wHeMuUkg
 title: Programming
 desc: ''
-updated: 1633200969355
+updated: 1634512322723
 created: 1633200921212
 ---

-the art of getting computers to do things autonomously
+the art of getting computers to do what they're supposed to do.